VFA-105: 2010s

 In May 2010 VFA-105 embarked on a 7-month deployment on board USS Harry S. Truman and returned home on 20 December 2010.

 On 22 July 2013, VFA-105 deployed on board USS Harry S. Truman for a nine-month deployment in support of Operation Enduring Freedom.
 In January 2014 two squadron F/A-18Es were deployed on board the for the first time.

 2020s

 In October 2023, VFA-105 began a combat deployment within Air Wing Three onboard the Dwight D. Eisenhower.
 The deployment focused heavily within the CENTCOM AOR.
 For the majority of the deployment, VFA-105 operated from the Red Sea.

 Constant combat operations occurred during the deployment, with VFA-105 conducting defensive and offensive operations against Houthi-Iranian military units in Yemen.

 F/A-18Es from VFA-105 took part in air strikes on Yemen on 12 January 2024.

 After 32 years with Carrier Air Wing Three, the Gunslingers along with VFA-83 were transferred to Carrier Air Wing Seven and the USS George H.W.
 Bush in October 2024.

+As of 2026, the squadron currently flies a mix of two-seat F/A-18F Super Hornets and single-seat F/A-18E Super Hornets.

+In late April 2026, VFA-105, as part of CVW 7 onboard the George H. W. Bush entered the CENTCOM AOR.
+VFA-105’s F/A-18Es and Fs began combat operations against Iran and undertook naval blockade sorties within Operation Epic Fury.